AkinAguda/app-universe/README.md

 #### Games

-`app-world` is designed so that at most one thread can access state at any given time.
+`app-universe` is designed so that at most one thread can access state at any given time.

-This makes `app-world` unsuitable for highly stateful real-time games where you'll often want to be able to update state from many threads simultaneously.
+This makes `app-universe` unsuitable for highly stateful real-time games where you'll often want to be able to update state from many threads simultaneously.

 If you're working on a game try checking out one of Rust's many entity component system crates.